 The Group's treasury policies are designed to mitigate the impact of fluctuations in foreign currency exchange rates arising from the Group's global operations and to minimise the Group's financial risks.
-The Group principally uses forward foreign exchange contracts and performance swap contracts as appropriate risk management purposes only, for hedging foreign exchange transactions and for managing the Group's assets and liabilities.
+The Group principally uses performance swap contract and non-deliverable foreign exchange forward contract as appropriate risk management purposes only, for hedging foreign exchange transactions and for managing the Group's assets and liabilities.
 It is the Group's policy not to enter into derivative transactions for speculative purposes.